sjdv1982/seamless/silk.md

 assistant who will ask all kind of annoying questions

 ## order (2)
 Tells the order of properties, which helps in building \*args constructors (as does "default").
+Necessary for binary storage (the order of fields)

 ## storage
 Note: in addition to being normative (schema) values,